canonical/netplan/doc/netplan-yaml.md

 **Purpose**: Use the `bridges` key to create Bridge interfaces.

-**Structure**: The key consists of a mapping of interface names.
+**Structure**: The key consists of a mapping of Bridge interface names.
 Each `bridge` has an optional list of interfaces that will be bridged together.
 The interfaces listed in the `interfaces` key (`enp5s0` and `enp5s1` below) must also be defined in your Netplan configuration.
-The general configuration structure for bridges is shown below.
+The general configuration structure for Bridges is shown below.

 ```yaml
 network: